Hakzai/Snake-Game/README.md

-# snake-game
+# Snake Game
-The first game I developed from scratch (i.e engine, scenario and core logic).
+The first game I developed in JavaFX from scratch (i.e engine, scenario and core logic).